zompi2/UE4EnhancedCodeFlow/README.md

 * `ECF_DELAYFIRST(1.f)` - settings which makes this action to run after 1 second delay
 * `ECF_IGNOREPAUSE` - settings which makes this action ignore game pause
 * `ECF_IGNORETIMEDILATION` - settings which makes this action ignore global time dilation
+* `ECF_IGNOREPAUSEDILATION` - settings which makes this action ignore pause and global time dilation

 ``` cpp
 FFlow::Delay(this, 2.f, [this]()